FixMyBerlin/rsv-dossier/data/README.md

 > This project is in progress.
 Accuracy of ways are getting improved as time flows and the Radschnellwege have finished planning.

 > There are still Radschnellwege and attributes of them missing.
-Open a pull-request, an issue or contact me when you want to improve something.
+Open a pull-request, an issue or contact us when you want to improve something.

 A list, map, database (call it how you like) of planned, currently build and finished cycle highways (Radschnellwege) in Germany.
 All handmade and updated manually.